Coins of the Romanian leu: Post-Communist Romania

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 As inflation took its toll, 500, 1,000 and 5,000 lei coins were introduced in 1999, 2000 and 2001, respectively, and were the only coins circulating when the revaluation occurred.
 They were all criticized for being clumsy and difficult to use.
 The 500 lei coins were very thick (about 0.3 cm).
 Despite their small value, it took only a handful of such coins to fill one's pocket.
 They were also made of poor material and could be occasionally found with bite marks.
 The 1000 lei coin was considered too small and was also cheaply made, and the 5000 lei coin was not circular (it was a dodecagon).
 This made it awkward to handle and difficult to use in slot machines, where it was frequently the only coin accepted.
 The 500, 1,000 and 5,000 lei coins became worth 5, 10 and 50 bani with the revaluation.